kefniark/turnkey-tools/README.md

     turnkey-tools -h

-Functionalities are used as plugin, you can easily enable/disable each turnkey's feature To list all plugins
+Functionalities are used as plugin, you can easily enable/disable each turnkey's feature.
+To list all available plugins :

     turnkey-tools --list

+The Plugins are for the moment :
+    * Webmin
+    * Shell in a box
+    * PhpMyadmin
+    * Monit
+    * Firewall

-and for each plugin, you have actions (enable/disable/install/status)
+and for each plugin, you have those actions (enable/disable/install/status) So for a new turnkey installation, I suggest you to execute :

     turnkey-tools webmin disable
+    turnkey-tools shellinabox disable
-    turnkey-tools webmin enable
+    turnkey-tools firewall enable
+    turnkey-tools monit install

 and if you want something simple